 Now they can be tracked in the Rushaga area of the park.
 This is exciting news as the summer months approach which normally means a scarcity of permits.

-Yet there are not many complaining about being exhausted.
+Yet there are not many complaints about being exhausted.
 A better word would be exhilarated after the experience of a lifetime.

 Even a 94-year-old woman in 2013 completed this trek and fulfilled her lifelong dream of seeing the gorillas in the wild.
 She was however carried on a stretcher by porters into the forest.

 The Nkuringo Group led by the Silverback Rafiki is made up of 12 individuals; 2 silverbacks, 1 blackback, 2 adult females, 2 sub-adults, 3 juveniles and two infants,